mfortea/mfortea/README.md

 I'm Mateo Fortea, Computer Engineering student at UCO (University of Córdoba) and Web Apps Developer.
 In my profile you can find repositories about personal (just for fun) and academy projects.

 ## ⚙️ My projects
-My main projects are mainly written in PHP and Java (but I also have some C, C++ or Pyhton small projects too), but I am learning and developing in server-side JavaScript (NodeJS) new technologies for web development.
+My main projects are mainly written in PHP and Java (but I also have some C, C++ or Pyhton small projects too), I am learning and developing in server-side JavaScript (NodeJS) new technologies for web development.
 You can find HTML5 and CSS3 static projects as part of my start in web application development.

 ![PHP](https://img.shields.io/badge/php-%23777BB4.svg?style=for-the-badge&logo=php&logoColor=white)
 ![Java](https://img.shields.io/badge/java-%23ED8B00.svg?style=for-the-badge&logo=java&logoColor=white)